Jeff Van Drew

 Jefferson H. Van Drew (born February 23, 1953) is an American politician serving as the U.S. representative for New Jersey's 2nd congressional district since 2019.
-He was elected as a Democrat but joined the Republican Party in 2020.
+He was first elected as a Democrat and later switched to the Republican Party in 2020.

-Before being elected to Congress, Van Drew held several public offices, including fire commissioner, town committee member, Mayor of Dennis Township, New Jersey, and Cape May County Freeholder.
+Before being elected to Congress, Van Drew held several public offices, including fire commissioner, township committee member, Mayor of Dennis Township, New Jersey, and Cape May County Freeholder.
 He represented New Jersey's 1st legislative district in the New Jersey General Assembly from 2002 to 2008, and represented the same district in the New Jersey Senate from 2008 to 2018.

 Van Drew was the Democratic nominee in New Jersey's 2nd congressional district in the 2018 election.
 He was elected with 52.9% of the vote to Republican Seth Grossman's 45.2%.
 After opposing the first impeachment of Donald Trump, Van Drew joined the Republican Party shortly afterward.
 He was reelected in 2020, defeating Democratic challenger Amy Kennedy.
 Van Drew later supported the unsuccessful attempts to overturn the 2020 United States presidential election.

 Early life, education, and career

 Van Drew was born in New York City.

+He attended Eastside High School in Paterson, New Jersey, for two years, before transferring to St. Mary’s High School in Perth Amboy, where he graduated in 1971, along with fellow classmate and future New Jersey congressman Chris Smith.

 He graduated with a B.S. from Rutgers University and received a D.M.D. degree from Fairleigh Dickinson University.

 Van Drew operated a dental practice in South Jersey for 30 years before retiring.